KatarinaKruse/KatarinaKruse/README.md

 # Hi, I'm Katarina Kruse!

-🎓 I'm a Computer Science student at the **University of West Florida**, currently diving deep into code and caffeine.
+🎓 I'm a Computer Science student at the **University of West Florida**, currently diving deep into code.
-🤖 My passion lies in **Artificial Intelligence**, and I'm working toward specializing in it.
+🤖 My passion lies in **Artificial Intelligence**, with a strong interest in becoming a **Robotics Software Engineer**.
-🌱 Right now, I'm learning the foundations of software development and exploring AI through projects and classes.
+🌱 Right now, I'm strengthening the foundations of software development while exploring AI and robotics through projects and coursework.

 ## 🧠 Current Interests

-- Machine Learning & AI
+* Artificial Intelligence & Machine Learning
+* Robotics Software Engineering
-- Programming
+* Programming
-- Algorithms & Problem Solving
+* Algorithms & Problem Solving

 ## 📚 Currently Learning

+* Capstone Project
+* Programming Languages
-- Systems & Networks I
+* Systems & Networks II
-- Advanced Computer Programming
-- Data Structures & Algorithms II
-- Secure Software Development
+* Intro to AI

 ## 🚀 Goals

-- Build and share more AI-related projects
+* Build and share more AI- and robotics-related projects
-- Contribute to open-source
-- Land an internship or research position in AI
+* Secure **scholarships and grants** for continued education
+* Pursue a **Master’s degree in Engineering with a concentration in Robotics**
-- Graduate with solid experience in both theory and real-world application
+* Graduate with solid experience in both theory and real-world application

 ## 🛠️ Tools & Languages

-- Java, C++, HTML, TypeScript
+* Java, C++, HTML, TypeScript
-- Git & GitHub
+* Git & GitHub
-- Visual Studio Code
+* Visual Studio Code